TLGeorge/Code-Quiz/README.md

 2. If they answer correctly, they will see "Correct"!
     * But if the answer is wrong, they will see "Wrong!", and 10 seconds will be deducted from the current time on the timer!

+3. After the current question is answered, a new question and set of answers will appear.

-2. When all questions are answered OR the timer reaches 0, then the game is over, & they will get a message saying "Game Over!".
+4. When all questions are answered OR the timer reaches 0, then the game is over, & they will get a message saying "Game Over!".

-3. They will then be able to add their initals to get saved to "High Scores".
+5. They will then be able to add their initals to get saved to "High Scores".

 * Quick View of Game
 (add link to screenshot)